custom-components/ble_monitor/docs/config_params.md

   **Automatically restart Bluetooth adapter on failure** (boolean)(Optional)
   This option allows the Bluetooth adapter to automatically restart on failures.
-The following commands will be used to restart Bluetooth: `bluetoothctl power on` and `rfkill unblock bluetooth`.
+The Bluez bluetooth management API will be used to power cycle Bluetooth adapter.
 This can help if your Bluetooth adapter fails periodically.

 ```yaml
 ble_monitor: